 DVA improves simulation results for microstrip antennas and similar applications in which antennas are mounted on dielectric substrates.
-This is due to the averaging of the substrate material and air (free space) for cell edges in the antenna plane, which increases the accuracy of the edge field computations.
-The importance of DVA for these applications also increases with the permittivity of the substrate, i.e., the higher the permittivity of the substrate, the greater the accuracy improvement due to proper material averaging.
+This is due to the averaging of the substrate material and air, or free space, for cell edges in the antenna plane, which increases the accuracy of the edge field computations.
+The importance of DVA for these applications also increases with the permittivity of the substrate, so the higher the permittivity of the substrate, the greater the accuracy improvement due to proper material averaging.

-- Enable DVA for substrates and other thick dielectric structures requiring three or more cells to resolve its cross section.
+- Enable DVA for substrates and other dielectric structures requiring one or more cells to resolve its cross section.

 - Do not enable DVA for metals or other good conductors.

-- DVA only works on parts that have a Nondispersive or Debye-Drude material definition.
+- DVA is only ssuitable on parts with either a Nondispersive or Debye-Drude material definition.

-- In cases where dielectric parts are adjacent to parts in which XACT is enabled, averaging will not be applied to cell edges near the XACT parts.
+- When a dielectric part is adjacent to a part with XACT mesh enabled, averaging is not applied to cell edges near the XACT part.